bimalmagar10/simple-product-listing/README.md

 - react-stripe-checkout (legacy ⚠️)

 ### Note
-Design is a bit messy :innocent: .Please feel free to implement your own design.
+Design is a bit messy :innocent: .Please feel free to implement your own design.I haven't made this mobile friendly so feel free to make it!

 ### Follow me on